Gāf (Persian letter): Variant forms

-Kaf with line
+Kāf with line

-The most common form of gāf is based on kāf with an additional line.
-It is rarely used in Standard Arabic itself but is used to represent the sound when writing other languages.
+The most common form of Gāf (گ) is based on Kāf (ک) with an additional line.
+It is rarely used in Modern Standard Arabic (MSA) itself but is used to represent the sound when writing other languages.

-When representing this sound in transliteration of Persian into Hebrew, it is written as כ׳ kaph and a geresh.
+When representing this sound in transliteration of Persian into Hebrew, it is written as Kaf (כ׳) with a geresh.

-It is frequently used in Persian, Pashto, Uyghur, Urdu and Kurdish, and is one of four Perso-Arabic letters not found in Arabic.
+It is frequently used in Persian, Urdu, Balochi, Sindhi, Kurdish, and is one of four Perso-Arabic letters not found in Arabic.
 It is also commonly used in Mesopotamian Arabic.